Planning and incident handling

 General idea

-GitLab epics and issues are used to handle planned, unplanned and incident-related work in a Kanban-like process.
+GitLab epics and issues are used to handle planned, unplanned and incident-related work in a multi-level Agile process.

 Considerations: